snare/voltron/README.md

 Some options specified in the configuration file can also be overridden by command line arguments.
 At this stage, just the show/hide header/footer options.

-So the resulting order of precedence for configuration is: defaults -> all_views -> view-specific -> named view -> command line args.
+So the resulting order of precedence for configuration is:

+1. defaults in source
+2. "all_views" config
+3. view-specific config
+4. named view config
+5. command line args

 Each configuration level is added to the previous level, and only the options specified in this level override the previous level.

 Help
 ----